 Perfect Poached Eggs Are Easier Than You Think

-After years of trial and error, we’ve decided (at last) that this recipe is hands down the very best way to poach eggs.
-A few simple steps and you end up with a warm, tender white and golden, runny yolk every time!
+After tons of trial and error, we’ve decided (at last) that this recipe is hands down the very best way to poach eggs.
+A few simple steps and you end up with warm, firm whites and golden, runny yolks every time!
 If you’ve had bad experiences making poached eggs in the past, you’re not alone!
-They’re not incredibly complicated, but making poached eggs is a bit of a science and you do have to follow the directions closely, work carefully and pay attention.
-No, you don’t need to put vinegar in the water.
-All you’ll need is:
+They’re not incredibly complicated — truly, if you can hard-boil an egg you can poach one — but making poached eggs is a bit of a science and you do have to follow the directions closely and work carefully.
+We prefer to make free-form poached eggs instead of cooking them in an egg poacher, because the texture is better and it’s one less set of dishes to wash.
+For perfectly poached eggs you’ll need:

 Cold eggs